America may have the Marvel Cinematic Universe, but Japan has My Hero Academia.

 Deku in My Hero Academia.
 Crunchyroll

-My Hero Academia season 7 release date speculation: when will it air?
+My Hero Academia season 7 release time

 My Hero Academia is known for its massive voice cast that spans the entire UA student body and more, but here are the main Japanese and English voice actors we can safely assume will return for season 7: